 - 8. This action arises under NEPA, 42 U.S.C. §§ 4321-4370h and the APA, 5 U.S.C. §§701-06.
 This Court has subject matter jurisdiction over this case pursuant to the APA, 5 U.S.C. § 704 and 28 U.S.C. § 1331 and may issue declaratory and/or injunctive relief pursuant to 28 U.S.C. §§ 2201, 2202. - 9.
 This Court has personal jurisdiction over Defendants because they are agents and officers of the United States.
-Venue is proper in this Court and in the Aiken Division of the Court pursuant to 28 U.S.C. § 1391(e) and Local Civil Rule 3.01(A)(2) DSC, because a substantial part of the events or omissions giving rise to the claims herein occurred at the Savannah River Site, one of the facilities impacted by this federal action.
-The 310 square mile Savannah River Site is located in Aiken, Barnwell and Allendale Counties in South Carolina.
+Venue is proper in this Court and in the Aiken Division of the Court pursuant to 28 U.S.C. § 1391(e) and Local Civil Rule 3.01(A)(2) D.S.C., because a substantial part of the events or omissions giving rise to the claims herein occurred at SRS, one of the facilities impacted by this federal action.
+The 310 square mile SRS is located in Aiken, Barnwell, and Allendale Counties in South Carolina.
+Indeed, SRS is the location that will be impacted most significantly and dramatically by the Defendants' proposed new pit production plan, both because the greatest number of pits would be produced there and because no pit production has ever occurred there.
+The Defendants' proposed plan would require spending at least \$11 billion simply to convert the defunct MOX facility at SRS into a plutonium pit production facility in order to produce more pits than have been produced anywhere since the Cold War and the formal closure of DOE's contaminated Rocky Flats Plant in 1992.
+The fact that the MOX facility was never designed for this purpose, endured a substantially delayed construction phase that was never completed, and was subject to construction-related fraud risks exposing the public in South Carolina to a greater extent than in other areas.
+In this way, the Aiken Division is where the most substantial part of the Defendants' plan, which fails to comply with NEPA's requirement for a PEIS, would occur and venue here is proper.

-1 (see Review of the Department of Energy's Plans for Disposal of Surplus Plutonium in the Waste Isolation Pilot Plant (2020), NAS, https://www.nationalacademies.org/ocga/briefings-to-congress/review-of-the-department-of-energys-plans-for-disposal-of-surplus-plutonium-in-the-waste-isolation-pilot-plant),
+congress/review-of-the-department-of-energys-plans-for-disposal-of-surplus-plutonium-in-the-